Pay and job pricing

 Our on-line ‘JEAPS’ system may be used to tailor a search for salary benchmarks according to more detailed features of a job and the sector in which it operates.
 The job evaluation process involves selecting a series of options from a typical job description and normally takes five to six minutes to complete.
 Once you have specified the company’s size, economic sector and location, the system will generate a pay midpoint and ranges for the relevant country.
 For further information, please view our sample input form.
 No special training is required and members have free and unlimited use of the system.

-FedEE reports on pay developments in Europe’s 47+ countries through the Mettre à Jour newswire, which is circulated to members twice monthly.
-We also produce practical guidance notes on such issues as expatriate housing costs, comparative living costs and income tax across Europe.
+FedEE reports on pay developments around the world through the Dernières nouvelles newswire, which is circulated to members twice monthly.
+We also produce practical guidance notes on such issues as expatriate housing costs, comparative living costs and income tax across the world.

 Around half of all European countries currently maintain a statutory minimum wage system.
 The rates set by national governments, however, are often at or below subsistence levels and therefore may not always be a realistic guide for setting company pay levels.
-FedEE maintains a table of statutory adult rates which is updated on a regular basis.
+FedEE maintains a table of statutory adult minimum wage rates in Europe which is updated on a regular basis.
+Members also have access to table of minimum wage rates for a number of countries outside Europe.
+Back to top ↑